Ed-Fi-Exchange-OSS/Ed-Fi-to-Generate/README.md

 DOCUMENTATION

-The installation materials reside in the following location:
+The installation documentation resides in the https://github.com/Ed-Fi-Alliance/Ed-Fi-X-ETL-To-Generate/ repository
-1. The Ed-Fi GitHub location  is specifically set aside for this project

  (!)
 Requires that you have a GitHub account to access the code.
 If you do not have access to Ed-Fi GitHub repositories, please submit an access request.